reduxframework/redux-framework/README.md

 ### Master ###

+= 3.3.7.1 =
+* Fixed:      #1632 - Sortable with no defaults set revert to false (instead of options values).
+* Fixed:      Labels for sortable in text mode updated to match framework.

 = 3.3.7 =
 * Added:      #1586 - Class-level declaration for callbacks and validation.
 Thanks @echo1consulting.
 * Modified:   Typography field now fully dynamic.